Ain Dubai Ferris Wheel Overview

 The process of welding the spindle's A-frames to the four legs took approximately four weeks with the cranes continuing to support the weight of the unit for the first two weeks of the operation.

 During construction the rim of the wheel was supported by temporary steel braces weighing over 5,000 tonnes.
-These have been removed, the outer rim having been connected to the hub via 192 permanent spoke cables so that it now resembles a gigantic bicycle wheel.
+These have been removednow that the outer rim has been connected to the hub via 192 permanent spoke cables so that it now resembles a gigantic bicycle wheel.

 The original completion date was the end of 2018, but was missed.
 In April 2019 Meraas confirmed that Ain Dubai will be completed in time for the Expo 2020 Dubai celebrations.